+The Offering

+Issuer

+Enterprise Products Operating LLC.

+Guarantee

-The Offering Issuer Enterprise Products Operating LLC.
-Guarantee The payment of the principal of, premium, if any, and interest on the notes will be guaranteed, on a junior subordinated basis, pursuant to a guarantee (the "Guarantee") by Enterprise Parent.
+The payment of the principal of, premium, if any, and interest on the notes will be guaranteed, on a junior subordinated basis, pursuant to a guarantee (the "Guarantee") by Enterprise Parent.
 See "Description of the Notes-Parent Guarantee."

+Securities Offered

+$\label{eq:subordinated} \mbox{ aggregate principal amount of our Junior Subordinated Notes F due} \qquad \mbox{, 20} \quad .$

+The notes will be issued in registered form and in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

+Maturity

+Interest Rate

-Securities Offered • \$ aggregate principal amount of our Junior Subordinated Notes D due , 20 , which we refer to as the "non-call 5 notes"; and - $\$$ aggregate principal amount of our Junior Subordinated Notes E due , 20 , which we refer to as the "non-call 10 notes."
-The notes of each series will be issued in registered form and in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
-Maturity • non-call 5 notes - , 20 . • non-call 10 notes - , 20 .
-Interest Rate • non-call 5 notes-The non-call 5 notes will bear interest at a fixed rate of % per year from the date they are issued up to, but not including, , 20 or an earlier redemption date (the "Non-Call 5 Notes Fixed Rate Period").
-The non-call 5 notes will bear interest from, and including, , 20 up to, but not including, the maturity date or earlier redemption date (the "Non-Call 5 Notes Floating Rate Period") at a floating rate based on the Three-Month LIBOR Rate (as defined herein) plus basis points (%), reset quarterly. • non-call 10 notes-The non-call 10 notes will bear interest at a fixed rate of % per year from the date they are issued up to, but not including, , 20 or an earlier redemption date (the "Non-Call 10 Notes Fixed Rate Period").
-The non-call 10 notes will bear interest from, and including, , 20 up to, but not including, the maturity date or earlier redemption date (the "Non-Call 10 Notes Floating Rate Period") at a floating rate based on the Three-Month LIBOR Rate (as defined herein) plus basis points (%), reset quarterly.
-Interest Payment Dates • non-call 5 notes-Subject to our right to defer interest payments as described below, during the Non-Call 5 Notes Fixed Rate Period interest on the non-call 5 notes will be payable semi-annually in arrears on and of each year, beginning on , 2018, and, during the Non-Call 5 Notes Floating Rate Period, interest on the non-call 5 notes will be payable quarterly in arrears on , , and , , of each year, beginning on , 20 .
+The notes will bear interest at a fixed rate of % per year from the date they are issued up to, but not including, , 20 or an earlier redemption date (the "Fixed Rate Period").
+The notes will bear interest from, and including, , 20 up to, but not including, the maturity date or earlier redemption date (the "Floating Rate Period") at a floating rate based on the Three-Month LIBOR Rate (as defined herein) plus basis points (%), reset quarterly.

+Interest Payment Dates

+Subject to our right to defer interest payments as described below, during the Fixed Rate Period interest on the notes will be payable semi-annually in arrears on and of each year, beginning on , 2018, and, during the Floating Rate Period, interest on the notes will be payable quarterly in arrears on , and of each year, beginning on , 20 .